Sazivlam/sea-project/README.md

 The repo contains code for doing collaborative simulation with DCRGraphs.

+# Running the app

+To use the app run the `index.html` file in a modern browser.

 ## Dev setup
 The code is written in javascript and uses some librarie, and thus NPM needs to be installed.
 This can be done on mac with `brew intall npm`, debian based linux with `sudo apt install npm`  and windows with `scoop install npm`.